-Here’s a tried and true way to tell how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then with common table salt, pour the salt through the filter then see the quantity that comes out the other side.
+Here’s a tried and true way to tell how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then with common table salt, pour the salt through the filter and see the quantity that comes out the other side.
 If some or all the salt falls through the filter, then you know that the filter will let dust pass through as well.
 You should probably upgrade your filter to something more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.